vendia/blog/pages/product.md

     theme: white
     intro:
       title: The trusted partner data sharing platform
-      text: Vendia Share was envisioned and built by the inventor of Serverless and a hand-picked team of the best developers in the world.
+      text: Vendia Share was envisioned by the inventor of Serverless and built for trust, performance, and security by a hand-picked team of the best software engineers in the world.
     columns:
       - text: >-
           <img